isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-Druxt is Fully decoupled, which means it requires two servers: Drupal for the Backend and Nuxt.js for the Frontend.
+Druxt is Fully decoupled, which means it requires two codebases: Drupal for the Backend and Nuxt.js for the Frontend.

-Both Drupal 8 and 9 are supported, and Druxt can be used installed on existing sites and distributions, such as ContentaCMS.
+Both Drupal 8 and 9 are supported, and Druxt can be used installed on existing sites or distributions, such as ContentaCMS.

-The Druxt frontend is built on top of Nuxt.js, a a modular Vue.js framework, much like Drupal is a module PHP framework.
+If you're not familiar with Nuxt, it's a modular Vue.js framework, much like Drupal is a modular PHP framework.

-Nuxt does all the hard things you don't want to have to do when decoupling or working with javascript:
+It does all the hard things you don't want to have to do when decoupling or working with javascript:
-- Builds your javascript bundle
+- Builds and chunks your javascript bundle
 - Provides extensible page based routing
 - Supports Server Side and Client side rendering as well as Static Site Generation

 Nuxt 2 uses Vue 2, but Nuxt 3 is due for a public beta soon which will add support for Vue 3.

+Find out more a nuxtjs.org
 -->

 ---